test-editor/test-editor.github.io/te_markdown/heroes-create-parameterized-testcase.md

 And that's it!
 You have created your first parameterized test case with the Test-Editor.
 Read on to learn how test execution results are presented for parameterized tests, and how to format data in external files to be loaded by the Test-Editor's `ParameterizedTesting` component.

-:bulb: If you need to refer to your test data in many places within your test case, you do not have to repeat the name of the data variable every time.
+> :bulb: If you need to refer to your test data in many places within your test case, you do not have to repeat the name of the data variable every time.
 Instead, you can define a list of fields in your data block that you want to be able to access directly.
 Just modify your data block to start with `Data: name, listEntry`.
 Now, instead of `heroes.name` and `heroes.listEntry`, you can simply write `name` and `listEntry`, respectively.
-Note that when referring to your test data from within a test step, you will still have to use the `@`-symbol as a prefix. :bulb:
+Note that when referring to your test data from within a test step, you will still have to use the `@`-symbol as a prefix.

 ## Test Result Presentation